 This command will result in skipping the initial row of the table.
 If you omit the second argument, that would result in the same operation of skipping 1 row.
 You can change the number of rows to skip to any number you wish.

-Dynamically Skipping Rows Based on Condition
+Skipping Rows Based on Condition

 Now, let’s consider a different scenario with another dataset, also named ‘Source’.

 To effectively remove the rows that lay above the table headers we need to know where the table headers start.
-In this case, the table in Column1 start with the text “GL Code”.
+In this case, the table in Column1 starts with the text “GL Code”.
 To effectively remove all unnecessary rows above you can use:

 Want to see these examples in action?
 The following code illustrates all the examples from this page.
 Simply paste it into Power Query’s advanced editor: